 The Coral Bell School of Asia Pacific Affairs is a world-leading centre for research, education and policy analysis in the international, political, societal, diplomatic and strategic affairs of Asia and the Pacific.
 As part of its commitment to a globally engaged curriculum and the development of ready practitioners, Bell School facilitates internship opportunities for both undergraduate and graduate coursework students.
-Internships for credit are designed to enhance a student’s program of study, but also to make a relevant contribution to the host institution (relevant government departments, think tanks, media outlets, NGOs).
+Internships for credit are designed to enhance a student’s program of study, but also to make a relevant contribution to the host institution (relevant government departments, think tanks, media outlets, NGOs.

-Workload and assessment could include:
+Workload and assessment will include:

 The successful applicant will be able to articulate how this opportunity will benefit their studies at ANU as well as how they personally will make a meaningful contribution to the workplace.
 Academic performance will also be taken into consideration.

 T: 6125 3207